onecommons/unfurl/docs/jobs.rst

 5. After the job completes, `ensemble.yaml` is updated with any changes to its instances status.
    ``jobs.tsv`` will also be updated with line for each task run and a new `job.yaml` file is created in the ``jobs`` folder.
-6. Depending on the commit options of the job, the ensemble's git repository will see a new commit, along with any other repository that had changes to it (e.g. files in `spec` directory).
+6. Depending on the commit options of the job, the ensemble's git repository will see a new commit, along with any other repository that had changes to it (e.g. files in the `spec` directory).

 Operational status and state
 =============================